Blue Peter: 1981–2022

-A second box was buried in March 1981 by Simon Groome, Sarah Greene and Peter Duncan under a multi-storey carpark at BBC Television Centre.
-It featured ‘records of what life was like in the 1980s’, including projects and drawings from the children on food, fashion, and sport.
-It also featured records from Blue Peter at the time, including photos of the presenters and their ‘signature tunes’.
+A second box made of wood and fastened with two padlocks was entombed in cement on 26 March 1981 by Simon Groom, Sarah Greene, Peter Duncan, and six students at the Samuel Lucas School in Hitchin, at the latter's request, within the structure of a multi-storey carpark at BBC Television Centre, with no intended opening date in mind.
+It marked the 10th anniversary of the 1971 capsule's burial and featured 'records of what life was like in the 1980s', including projects and drawings from the children on snack foods, dance, playground games, fashion, aircraft, travel, and sport.
+It also featured records from Blue Peter at the time, including photos of the presenters and their 'signature tunes', their script for the day, and tapes of the Blue Peter theme tune arranged by Mike Oldfield, as well as clips from the show of the carpark's construction.

-It had been discovered by builders at BBC Television Centre in 2022 and was opened up on This Morning in June 2022 by Sarah Greene, Phillip Schofield and Holly Willoughby.
+It had been discovered by builders at BBC Television Centre in 2022 and was opened up on ITV's This Morning in June 2022 by Sarah Greene, Phillip Schofield and Holly Willoughby.
+Once again, the contents were severely degraded due to lack of waterproofing.

 1984–2000

-A third box was buried alongside the original by presenters Simon Groom, Peter Duncan and Janet Ellis, when the original was moved to the Blue Peter garden.
-This box contained hairs from Goldie the Blue Peter Labrador, a record of the programme's theme tune arranged by Mike Oldfield and video footage of the moving of Petra's statue.
-The later capsule was dug up by Groom and Ellis.
+A third box, made of wood lined with lead and fastened with one padlock, was buried alongside the original by presenters Simon Groom, Peter Duncan and Janet Ellis on 12 April 1984, when the original was moved to the Blue Peter garden on 30 March that year.
+This box contained a collar for and six hairs from Goldie the Blue Peter Labrador, a vinyl record of the programme's theme tune arranged by Mike Oldfield, photographs of the show's presenters and mascots, more badges, the cover of the next Blue Peter book, and video footage of the moving of Petra's statue.
+The later capsule was dug up by Groom and Ellis in 2000; again, most of the artifacts were in poor shape, particularly the photographs, because of water seepage.